 Note: If the Size column doesn’t show up, click on the Settings icon and select Arrange By > Size.

-Don’t forget those duplicates and similar files!
-They can stack up without you being aware of it.
+Last but not least, duplicates and similar files can stack up without you being aware of it.
 Finding them is sometimes time-consuming.
 That’s what Gemini 2 is designed for.
 Simply select a few frequently used folders (e.g. Documents, Downloads, etc.) in the main zone of Gemini.

 Wrapping It Up